Fibering rigidity of 3-manifolds with Torelli monodromy: Introduction

 \subsection{Acknowledgements}

-Thanks to E. Hironaka for suggesting this problem to me, to J. Birman and B. Farb for helpful discussions of background work, and to A. Putman for having the patience to figure out what I was raving on about.
-Several people pointed out an error in the previous version of this paper, thanks to S. Friedl, A. Hatcher and N. Salter.
+Thanks to E. Hironaka for suggesting this problem to me, to J. Birman and B. Farb for helpful discussions of background work, and to C. Leininger for suggesting the example in Figure \ref{LMfigure}.
+The author also wishes to thank S. Friedl, A. Hatcher and N. Salter for their comments on an earlier version of this paper; particularly to A. Hatcher and N. Salter for devoting considerable time to making detailed comments and improvements.
+Figure \ref{nicksfigure} was pointed out to the author by N. Salter.